xy2z/setaliases/README.md

 # Setaliases

-Sets your Windows CMDer aliases from a given URL.
+Sets your Windows Cmder aliases from a given URL.

-This can be used to sync all your aliases from a remote source (eg. Gist) to your all your devices running Cmder.
+This can be used to sync your aliases from a remote source (eg. Gist) to your all your devices running Cmder.

+## Requirements
+- Cmder
+- PHP 7.1 or above (PHP 8 works).

 ---